Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Mapping the Commit-then-Prove Scheme to the Cryptographic Literature

-In this \lcnamecref{cp-proof-sec}, we provide an overview of the main components in the construction and analysis of commit-then-prove protocols, substantiating \cref{nonsuccinct-ctp,succinct-ctp} from \cref{cp-sec}.
-To keep the number of pages manageable, this \lcnamecref{cp-proof-sec} (and only this \lcnamecref{cp-proof-sec}) is written to an audience with background in cryptography.
+In this \lcnamecref{cp-proof-sec}, we provide an overview of the main components from the cryptographic literature that jointly substantiate the construction and properties of the commit-then-prove scheme guaranteed by \cref{ctp} from \cref{cp-sec}.
+To keep the number of pages manageable, this \lcnamecref{cp-proof-sec} (and only this \lcnamecref{cp-proof-sec}) is written for an audience with background in cryptography.

-Recall that a commit-then-prove protocol $\pi$ for some publicly known relation~$\rho$ allows a committer to commit to a secret string $w$, and later provide, over time, public statements $\phi_1,\phi_2,\ldots$, where each $\phi_i$ is accompanied by a proof that the committer knows some secret supporting information $P_i$ such that $\rho(w,\phi_i,P_i)$ holds.
-This is done while preserving the secrecy of $w$ and of the $P_i$s, in the sense that interacting with the committer provides no additional information or computational advantage on top of obtaining the the statements $\phi_1,\phi_2,\ldots$ themselves.
-Furthermore: (a) the verification algorithm shares no initial common state with the committer, other than a uniformly chosen reference string; (b) both the commitment stage and each proof stage consists of a single message.
+Recall that a commit-then-prove scheme $\pi$ for some publicly known relation~$\ctprelation$ allows a committer to commit to a secret string $w$, and later provide, over time, public statements $\phi_1,\phi_2,\ldots$, where each $\phi_i$ is accompanied by a proof that the committer knows some secret supporting information $P_i$ such that $\ctprelation(w,\phi_i,P_i)$ holds.
+This is done while preserving the secrecy of $w$ and of the $P_i$s, in the sense that interacting with the committer provides the verifiers with no additional information or computational advantage beyond what can be inferred from the statements $\phi_1,\phi_2,\ldots$ themselves.
+Furthermore recall that the commit stage, and each prove stage, consists of a single message generated by the committer.